dkaran123/jenkins_pipeline_java_maven/README.md

 ---

-see [this video tutorial](https://youtu.be/lb0kqQYfNJw) for how to run this project in your Jenkins server
+see [this video tutorial](https://youtu.be/lb0kqQYfNJw) for how to run this project in your Jenkins server.